 Before you install Wowza Streaming Engine, however, be aware of these prerequisites, cautions, and best practices.

-- Wowza Streaming Engine (version 4.7.8 and later) is built on Java 9 (OpenJDK Java SE JRE 9.0.4) and supports Java 8.
+- Wowza Streaming Engine (version 4.7.8 and later) is built on Java 9 (OpenJDK Java SE JRE 9.0.4) and supports Java 9 - Java 12.
 Earlier versions of Java are not supported.
 For optimal performance and stability, we recommend using the version of Java that installs by default.
 To use Wowza Streaming Engine Manager, you must use the version of Java that installs with the server software.
 For more information, see Manually install and troubleshoot Java on Wowza Streaming Engine.

-- If you have an earlier version of Wowza Streaming Engine installed and you want the current version installed, run the updater, not the installer.
+- If you have an earlier version of Wowza Streaming Engine installed and you want the latest version installed, run the updater, not the installer.
 Before updating to Wowza Streaming Engine 4.7.8, you must update your Java version to OpenJDK Java SE JRE 9.0.4.
 Previous versions were based on Java 8.
 For instructions, see Update your Wowza Streaming Engine installation.

 - As a best practice, install and run only one version and instance of Wowza Streaming Engine on a single computer.

 - A silent installation option is available for all platforms, including Red Hat Package Manager and Debian Package Manager options for Linux.
 Approval is required for silent installations.
 For information, contact email@example.com.

 - Do you prefer watching videos to reading instructions?
 Watch a video on how to install and start Wowza Streaming Engine 4.7.7 on Windows.

 - Wowza Streaming Engine can run as a system service or in standalone mode.
 For the sake of quickly getting up and running with Wowza Streaming Engine, this article instructs you to run it automatically as a service.
 For information about running Wowza Streaming Engine in standalone mode and manually starting and stopping the server software, see Start and stop Wowza Streaming Engine.